SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 |Feature|Description|
 |:---|:---|
-|[Managing device firmware](#firmware-repo)|Allows you to retrieve and manage firmware, firmware versions and patches in the firmware repository and to install or update them on one or multiple devices.
+|[Managing device firmware](#firmware-repo)|Allows you to retrieve and manage firmware, firmware versions and patches in the firmware repository and to install or update them.
-|[Managing device software](#software-repo)|Allows you to retrieve and manage software and software versions in the software repository and to install or update them on one or multiple devices.
+|[Managing device software](#software-repo)|Allows you to retrieve and manage software and software versions in the software repository and to install or update them.
 |[Managing configurations](#configuration-repository)|Allows you to retrieve configuration data and store and manage it in a configuration repository as configuration snapshot.
 |[Device credentials](#credentials)|Allows you to manage all credentials that have been generated for your connected devices.
 |[Device profiles](#)|<to be added>